sharkdp/fd/README.md

 └── this_is_a_test
 ```

-Let's do a recursive search for anything that has the name test in it (`fd` will start in the current directory by default).

-`fd test`

-This will return:
+If `fd` is called with a single argument (the search pattern), it will perform a recursive search
+through the current directory.
+To search for all files that include the string "test", we can
+simply run:
 ```
+> fd test
 sub_dir/more_dir/even_further_down/test_seven
 sub_dir/more_dir/even_further_down/testing_eight
 sub_dir/more_dir/test_file_six